papajessie/swcpy/docs/TuskenBantha.md

 category: unit
 ---

-# Tusken Bantha Rider (TuskenBantha) — version 1084
+# Tusken Bantha Rider (TuskenBantha) — version 1085

+You can read an [explanation  of the various unit stats](unitexplained.md).

 ## Main stats